 Q5.
 What are the implications for these income and HDL associations for the observational CRP-SBP association?
 A.

 Q6.
 Compare the unadjusted and covariate-adjusted OLS observational regressions.
 What do they show?
+A.

 '''

-Run a covariate-adjusted model for the association between CRP & BP summary(Im(SBP~CRP)) summary(Im(SBP~CRP+INCOME+HDL))
+Run a covariate-adjusted model for the association between CRP &

+BP

+summary(lm(SBP~CRP))

+summary(lm(SBP~CRP+INCOME+HDL))

 '''

 Q7.
 What could explain this?
 A.